Emerald Lake in summer

 Hike or canoe around Emerald Lake

-Take a two hour hike on the trail around Emerald Lake.
+Take a two hour hike on the trail around Emerald Lake – one of the quintessential summer experiences in Yoho National Park.
 Rent a canoe and explore the lake.
 Better yet, stay at the Emerald Lake Lodge and enjoy the mountain scenery for a few days.

 There’s another hike you can do from the far end of Emerald Lake called Emerald Basin.
 It’s an easy one that you can knock off in a few hours.